-The Museo del Carmen Alto is dedicated to the life and work of Mariana de Jesus, a young woman born in Quito on October 31, 1618.
+The Museo del Carmen Alto is dedicated to the life and work of Mariana de Jesus.
 She is best known today as Quito’s Patron Saint.

 Many portraits painted in her likeness hang on the walls.
 The museum also includes other works of religious art that are part of the convent’s collection.
 Highlights include the murals, faded but still recognizable, along the walls of the second-story walkway that look out over the main inner courtyard.
 The condition of the murals is remarkable considering they remained open to the elements for decades.
 Today, the walkway is better protected by the addition of clear glass windows in the archways.

 Unfortunately, the museum does not allow pictures of the interior.
-For that reason, this article includes two photos of Mariana de Jesus statues from the nearby Compañia de Jesus.
+For that reason, this article includes two photos of statues of Mariana de Jesus from the nearby Compañia de Jesus.

 Visiting the Museum